 In the UK, the portals that disseminate environmental information are set up separately.
 Therefore, the user needs to visit a number of different portals to gather the necessary information.
-Moreover, most of these sites only provide policy-related documents, so if someone wants to find information about monitoring they need to search the UK's main data portal160.
+Moreover, most of these sites only provide policy-related documents, so if someone wants to find information about monitoring they need to search the UK's main data portal161.
 In most cases there is no link between the policy-related sites and the sites containing data.
 In general, it is easy to find the required information.
 However, information is very limited for some policy areas, such as chemicals.
 Where available, the information is generally easy to access, download and communicate about, but licensing policies are unclear for some environment-related data sets.

 The UK's implementation of the INSPIRE Directive leaves room for improvement.
 The accessibility of spatial data through 'view and download' services is poor.
-The UK's performance has been reviewed based on its 2016 implementation report161 and its most recent monitoring data from 2017162.
-The UK has made good progress in make data accessible through services.
+The UK's performance has been reviewed based on its 2016 implementation report162 and its most recent monitoring data from 2017163.
+The UK has made good progress in data sharing and reuse, data identification and documentation of data.
+Additional efforts are needed to make data accessible through services.
 The UK also needs to make additional efforts to prioritise environmental datasets in the implementation of environmental legislation.
-In particular, it needs to prioritise datasets identified as high-value spatial data sets163.
+In particular, it needs to prioritise datasets identified as high-value spatial data sets164.

 Figure 23: Access to spatial data through view and download services in the UK (2017)